EleutherAI/lm-evaluation-harness/docs/model_guide.md

 - `tokenizer_name`
   - LM Eval Harness supports [caching requests](https://github.com/EleutherAI/lm-evaluation-harness/blob/4902aaaf1f374682f95ac25fe2e13b23faddc91a/lm_eval/__main__.py#L140) that are sent to a model, for faster setup when repeating an already-performed evaluation.
   - However, we don't want to use the cache of chat transcripts rendered using one chat template or system prompt to send to a model with a different template!
 So, we use this `lm.tokenizer_name()` string to distinguish caches for a given model (and chat template) from one another.
+- `chat_template`
+  - Chat templates are typically provided as a Jinja template string or a string formatted with str.format to include user and assistant messages in a single prompt.
+This template string is saved in the evaluation results to ensure reproducibility.

 If not implemented, the flags `--system_instruction`